-Like other polygamists groups, Jeffs continues to believe some of the racist teachings of past LDS leaders regarding those of African heritage.
-For example, he believes, as did third Mormon President John Taylor, that the “Seed of Cain” was allowed to pass through the Flood, “because it was necessary that the devil should have a representation upon the earth as well as God.”
-The Eldorado Success newspaper has posted several clips of Jeffs reciting the teachings of Mormon leaders – leaders still revered by Latter-day Saints to this day.
+Like other polygamist group leaders, Jeffs held to one of the racist teachings of past LDS leaders regarding those of African heritage.
+For example, he believed, as did third President John Taylor, that the “Seed of Cain” was allowed to pass through the Flood “because it was necessary that the devil should have a representation upon the earth as well as God.”
+The Eldorado Success newspaper has posted several clips of Jeffs reciting the teachings of Mormon leaders.

 Up to 1,000 teenage boys have been separated from their parents and thrown out of their communities by a polygamous sect to make more young women available for older men, Utah officials claim.
 Many of these “Lost Boys”, some as young as 13, have simply been dumped on the side of the road in Arizona and Utah, by the leaders of the Fundamentalist Church of Jesus Christ of Latter-day (sic) Saints (FLDS), and told they will never see their families again or go to heaven.